Limit-Theory-Redux/.github/profile/README.md

 # 🌌 Welcome to Limit Theory Redux

-Limit Theory Redux is a fork of the now-cancelled open world space simulation game Limit Theory. <br>
+Limit Theory Redux is a fork of the discontinued open-world space simulation game Limit Theory. <br>
-We have taken up the task of continuing development of the ambitious Limit Theory project as open source initiative.
+We have made it our mission to continue the development of the ambitious Limit Theory project as an open source initiative.

 ## Follow the development
 ### [Discord](https://discord.gg/MrfRR5ytJF) - All discussions about design, programming etc are held here.